slyfox1186/script-repo/README.md

 ````
 ------

-## Add custom user scripts the the user's home directory
+## Add custom user scripts to the user's home directory
   - **Warning!
 This will overwrite your files!**
   - **Files Included**
     - `.bashrc`